 In this post, you’ll learn how to rent and buy property in Cuenca Ecuador.
-This is a guest post by an American expat living in Cuenca since 2007.

 How to Rent or Buy Property in Cuenca, Ecuador